jibingl/CCNA-CCNP/subnetting.md

 # IPv4 Subnetting
 First thing first, knowing below glossaries.
 THe last two terms are created/defined by myself.
 - CIDR/Network Mask: A number indicates how many bits out of 32-bit are used to present network part.
-- Network Portion: The bits used to present network part in a network ip address space.
+- Network Portion: All bits used to present network part in a given network.
-- Host Portion: The bits used to present host part in a network ip address space.
+- Host Portion: All bits used to present host part in a given network.
 - Divided-octet: The octet contains both *Network Portion* and *Host Portion*.
 - Increment-number: A customed number used to decide the start point to each subnet.